zemn-me/monorepo/docs/rust_repositories.md

 rust_repositories(<a href="#rust_repositories-version">version</a>, <a href="#rust_repositories-iso_date">iso_date</a>, <a href="#rust_repositories-rustfmt_version">rustfmt_version</a>, <a href="#rust_repositories-edition">edition</a>, <a href="#rust_repositories-dev_components">dev_components</a>, <a href="#rust_repositories-sha256s">sha256s</a>)
 </pre>

-Emits a default set of toolchains for Linux, OSX, and Freebsd
+Emits a default set of toolchains for Linux, MacOS, and Freebsd

 Skip this macro and call the `rust_repository_set` macros directly if you need a compiler for     other hosts or for additional target triples.